performing ourselves

 graphic scores and sound

-scores created by plotting data from motion capture of improvised body movement interpreting the above movement scores.
-Sound performed by Steven Ashby, Eric Eckhart, and myself.
+Scores created by plotting data from motion capture of improvised body movement, interpreting the above movement scores.
+Sound performed by Steven Ashby, Eric Eckhart, and me.
 Mix and mastering by me.

 how to play the scores